Relatively Speaking.

 It's all hereditary and in our family, big genes equals big jeans.

 I can only remember my Aunt Mary having two different addresses and both were small apartments.
 She lived on Oakburn Crescent which was behind the old Maclean Hunter building at Yonge Street and Hwy 401.
 The street was dotted with numerous little three story apartment buildings.
-For well over a decade the residents were warned that eventually a huge condo development was on the horizon and Mary's building would be demolished.
+For well over a decade the residents were warned that eventually a huge condo development was on the horizon and Mary's building would need to be demolished.

 Mary loved living there, but after forty years of living in her basement apartment, the writing was finally on the wall.
 Mary signed her last one year lease and would need to be finding another place to live.
 With Mary now retired from the RCMP and living on a pension, she moved to her second apartment up in Bradford.
 Mary liked the fact that she was finally out of the city and closer to her sister Marg along with a couple nieces who still lived in the area.